rydurham/Sentinel/readme.md

 * ```yoursite.com/users``` - For user management.
 Only available to admins
 * ```yoursite.com/groups``` - For group management.
 Only available to admins.

-Sentinel also provides these middlewares which you can use to [prevent unauthorized access](http://laravel.com/docs/routing#route-filters) to your application's routes & methods.
+Sentinel also provides middleware which you can use to [prevent unauthorized access](http://laravel.com/docs/routing#route-filters) to your application's routes & methods.

 * ```Sentinel\Middleware\SentryAuth``` - Require users to have an active session
 * ```Sentinel\Middleware\SentryAdminAccess``` - Block access for everyone except users who have the 'admin' permission.